CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

 **Even if you need to use the lab computer for your development, follow these steps:**

+## Part 0: Sign up to CIS 565 on Piazza and fill out the form

+- Sign up [here](http://piazza.com/upenn/fall2019/cis565) to our piazza class - we will be using Piazza for questions / updates.
+We encourage student questions and responses on this, meaning the TAs will wait a bit before responding to posts to promote student engagement.
+- Fill out the form in the [@6](https://piazza.com/class/jz8re68445r142?cid=6) post.

 ## Part 1: Setting up your development environment

 #### Notes